-AANA18111U Material and Visual Culture: Critical and practical anthropological approaches to museums and heritage
+AANA18111U CANCELLED: Material and Visual Culture: Critical and practical anthropological approaches to museums and heritage

 Although anthropology deals with material, visual and practical dimensions of life, its academic products are mostly texts – but what happens if anthropology produces products more in line with anthropologists study as embodied researchers?
 One fast-growing field where anthropologists increasingly develop their scholarship, find employment and reach out to wider audiences is museums and heritage sites.
 At present, more and more anthropologists are employed at museums and heritage sites, which in the present times of cultural complexity have an increasing demand for the critical theoretical approaches offered by anthropologists.
 But that demand is for anthropologists who know how to translate their ethnographic methods and critical insights into non-textual or semi-textual formats, like exhibitions based on material objects, panels, exhibition books and flyers, videos, podcasts, etc. And all too often, however, anthropology graduates are held back by the impression that museums and heritage sites are stale and/or old-fashioned, and hence unworthy of their intellectual endeavor; but a less than up-to-date museum exhibit or heritage complex could constitute an opportunity for critical, practical and visual input by anthropologists.

 In this course students will learn both aspects of the anthropology of museums and heritage:

 - Students will learn about the critical anthropological approaches through a cross-reading of contemporary work within the anthropology of museums and heritage, in connection with neighboring disciplines (history, cultural studies) and with social science classics, like Debord, Durkheim, Halbwachs and Hobsbawm.
 The outcome will be a firm grounding in the critical theoretical literature on museums and heritage.